vcilabs/terradactyl/README.md

 That way, when the next Terraform `0.13` is released, you can begin using it immediately, but you will never have to worry about upgrading to `0.14` unsuspectingly.

-In fact, there are a number of ways to express implict versions ...
+In fact, there are a number of ways to express implicit versions ...

     ~> 0.11.14
     ~> 0.11